iamdoron/UIWebViewRestoration/README.md

 UIWebViewRestoration
 ====================

-and example for UIWebView state restoration in swift.
+An example for UIWebView state restoration in swift.
 Use WKWebView when possible, though.